Therapy for Partners of Alcoholics may be for you if this resonates...

 What makes this so painful is that your partner might not be who people imagine when they picture someone with a drinking problem.
 They may have a good job, show up for life in a lot of ways, and be someone you genuinely love and admire.
 That is what makes it so confusing.
 Because how can someone who loves you choose alcohol over you, over your relationship, over the life you are trying to build or have built together?
 That question is one of the loneliest feelings there is, and it deserves to be explored in a space that is entirely yours.

 You have lost yourself in your partner's alcohol use.
-The hypervigilance, the walking on eggshells, the constant reading of the room — it has taken so much out of you.
+This is codependency, and it is not a character flaw.
+It is a response to an impossible situation.
+The hypervigilance, the walking on eggshells, the constant reading of the room.
+It has taken so much out of you.
 Therapy is not always about whether you should stay or go, only if you decide it needs to be.
 It is not about fixing your partner or changing their drinking.
 It is about you.
 Your needs, your healing, your life.
 You deserve support too, not just your partner.

 Enhanced Mental Health LLC